pixelgod0/coffeezhs/plugins/fzf/README.md

 ## Settings

-All these settings should go in your zshrc file, before Oh My Zsh is sourced.
+All these settings should go in your zshrc file, before CoffeeZHS is sourced.

 ### `FZF_BASE`